-The South Tees Institute of Learning, Research and Innovation is based at The James Cook University Hospital, Middlesbrough and forms part of South Tees Hospitals NHS Foundation Trust.
-The Insitute brings together all of the Trusts learning, research, training development functions into one.
+The South Tees LRI is based at The James Cook University Hospital, Middlesbrough and forms part of South Tees Hospitals NHS Foundation Trust.
+The LRI brings together all of the Trusts learning, research, training development functions into one.

-The Institute has developed strengths and partnership with cutting edge organisations and stakeholders across the NHS, education and clinical industry landscapes.
+The LRI has developed strengths and partnership with cutting edge organisations and stakeholders across the NHS, education and clinical industry landscapes.

-The Institute is an organisation with a committed and professional membership by achieving professional recognition from its peers in relation to its research, development, learning and training functions.
+The LRI is an organisation with a committed and professional membership by achieving professional recognition from its peers in relation to its research, development, learning and training functions.

-The Institute attracts internal income from external sources through marketing of services and as a multi- disciplinary Institute we are able to deliver:
+The LRI attracts internal income from external sources through marketing of services and as a multi- disciplinary team we are able to deliver:

 - Infrastructure to support a wide range of clinical research projects in line with a broad range of services provided